 To make parents’ lives easier, Moonshot Jr has come up with Moonpreneur, a fantastic fun-learning and modern-day business strategy board game which portrays a simulation of real-life, new-age business environments.
 Challenge your abilities to know whether you have entrepreneurial instinct and vision.
 Enjoy hours of gameplay and engaging family time with Moonpreneur.

-Teenage entrepreneurs who boast of an entrepreneurial skill set thrive more in both personal and professional life.
-Various skills such as resilience, self-dependency, confidence and enthusiasm lead to a dosage of happiness at work and at home.
+Teenage entrepreneurs who boast of an entrepreneurial skillset thrive more in both personal and professional life.
+Various skills such as resilience, self-dependency, confidence, and enthusiasm lead to a dosage of happiness at work and at home.

+Let’s further delve into the subject – what is an entrepreneurial mindset and what does it have to offer?
 With an entrepreneurial mindset, one is more likely to take up challenges and opportunities and not be afraid of taking risks whenever required.
 Understanding your own persona and belief system and being able to present it, as well as listen to the opinion of others leaves an impression on colleagues.
 It is an important trait that comes with having an entrepreneurial mindset.

 Enthusiasm is another trait that leads to more social interaction and doesn’t allow one to feel disappointed very quickly.
 It can help create more opportunities and build healthy relationships in the workplace.